 |MS with Thesis

 (33 cr. hr. total)

 The AE School does not require its grad students take specific classes.
 Graduate students are expected work with their advisors to map out a rigorous and individualized educational program that includes research in one or more of the eight multidisciplinary research disciplines and meets the following requirements:

 - AE8002 (1 credit-hour.
 P/F) is required during your first year in residence in the graduate program at Georgia Tech but it does not count toward the 33 credit-hours needed for your degree.
 This requirement is waived for Distance Learning students and all students who started the program before the Fall 2018 semester.

-- No more than nine (9) credit-hours may come from the Senior Undergraduate (4000) course level;
+- Completion of at least six (6) credit-hours of mathematics; No more than nine (9) credit-hours may come from the Senior Undergraduate (4000) course level;

 - Transfer students may bring no more than six (6) credit-hours from an accredited school in US or Canada.
 All transfer credit award decisions will be made by the Graduate Curriculum Committee.